123inkt/123view/README.md

 ## The crontab (prod):

-When starting docker in production mode, the crontab will be configured as below:
+When starting docker in production mode, the crontab will be configured.
+For manual setup, configure the crontab as below:

 ```shell
 0 */1 * * * php bin/console mail --frequency=once-per-hour         > /dev/null 2>&1